 Dealing with tension headaches in the Washington DC area?

-- Read more about our affordable acupuncture sessions and our herbal consults.
+- Read more about our acupuncture sessions and our herbal consults.

-- Let us help you check if you have acupuncture coverage.
-If you have an insurance policy with Aetna, Cigna, or BCBS/CareFirst, we check your policy for you.
-Just fill out or short online Acupuncture Benefits Verification Form.
+- Let us help you check if you have acupuncture coverage that could reimburse you for our services.
+Just fill out a short online Acupuncture Benefits Verification Form.
 It’s all online.

 - Find out what happens at your first appointment.